ncatlab/nlab-content/pages/17343.md

 ##### Topological enrichment

-So far the [[classical model structure on topological spaces]] which we established in theorem \ref{TopQuillenModelStructure}, as well as the [[projective model structure on functors|projective model structures on topologically enriched functors]] induced from it in theorem \ref{ProjectiveModelStructureOnTopologicalFunctors}, concern the [[hom-sets]], but not the [[hom-spaces]] (def. \ref{TopEnrichedCategory}), i.e. the model structure so far does not interplay with the topology on [[hom-spaces]].
+So far the [[classical model structure on topological spaces]] which we established in theorem \ref{TopQuillenModelStructure}, as well as the [[projective model structure on functors|projective model structures on topologically enriched functors]] induced from it in theorem \ref{ProjectiveModelStructureOnTopologicalFunctors}, concern the [[hom-sets]], but not the [[hom-spaces]] (def. \ref{TopEnrichedCategory}), i.e. the model structure so far has not been related the topology on [[hom-spaces]].
 The following statements say that in fact the model structure and the topology on the hom-spaces are compatible in a suitable sense (for more see at "[[enriched model categories]]").

 +-- {: .num_lemma #PushoutProductOfRelativeCWComplexes}
 ###### Lemma